19hours/sg-statutes/Acts/Plant Varieties Protection Act.md

 (2) The withdrawal of an application shall not affect the liability of the applicant for any fees that may have become payable up to the date of that withdrawal.

-(3) Where any information, document or material required to be given to the Registrar or a local prescribed examination authority under the provisions of this Act is not supplied within the period stated in the written notice issued by the Registrar or the local prescribed examination authority, as the case may be, requiring such information, document or material, the application concerned shall lapse upon the expiration of that period.
+(3) Where any information, document or material required to be given to the Registrar or an Examiner under the provisions of this Act is not supplied within the period stated in the written notice issued by the Registrar or the Examiner, as the case may be, requiring such information, document or material, the application concerned shall lapse upon the expiration of that period.

+[Act 16 of 2014 wef 30/07/2014]

 [HK Plant Ord.
 1997, s.
 15]